labbeth/vaccine_slot/README.md

 4. Edit the slot_notifier.bat file and replace the script path C:\your_path\vaccine_slot.py

-5. Open Windows "Task Scheduler" (Planificateur de tâches) and add the task associated to the .bat file
+5. Open Windows "Task Scheduler" (Planificateur de tâches) and create a new task:
-6. Open
-7.
+  * In "General" tab, add a name (whatever)
+  * In "Déclencheurs" tab, select "New" and choose the scheduling
+  * In "Actions" tab, select the previous .bat file

+You're done!